Scandinavian Studies (BA) (B.A.)

 • Theater and performance practice,

-• gender studies and theories of the body
+• Gender studies and theories of the body

-• Willingness to read widely and carefully
+• A willingness to read a lot and attentively

 • General enthusiasm for literature and language